nauyey/guard/README.md

 ### Simple vs Complex

-Guard is simple.
+Guard is simple.
 It only has one core concept `Validator` and one main functional API `Validate`.
 The other validation packages are complicated:

 | Package          | Types | Functional APIs |
 | ---------------- | ----- | --------------- |